flams/CouchDB-emily-tools/README.md

 ## What is CouchDB-emily-tools?

 CouchDB Emily tools synchronizes an Emily key/value observable store with a couchDB document, view or bulk of documents.
 It can further manipulate CouchDB User and Security documents.
+The exact same code will work in both the browser and in node.js, the only difference being the transport layer.

 It can manipulate CouchDB documents: